Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ## MSP432 Support

 The official Energia board package for MSP432 does not work with the Arduino IDE/CLI due to an issue with the arduino-builder.
-This is documented in a [thread][8] and this unmerged [pull request][61] Since arduino-builder is now [deprecated][62], it is unlikely that this pull request will ever be merged.
+This is documented in a [thread][8] and this unmerged [pull request][61].
+Since arduino-builder is now [deprecated][62], it is unlikely that this pull request will ever be merged.
 The main issue has to do with accessing a temporary path from within the build scripts.
 The Energia builder makes use of a variable called "build.project_path" which is not available with the arduino-builder.
 However, a global predefined property named "build.source.path" is available for use in [`platform.txt`][6] and defines the path needed for building MSP432 with Arduino.

-In addition, the `into2cpp` tool as part of the MSP432 build process makes some assumptions on the availability and location of java during the build process.
+In addition, the `ino2cpp` tool used during of the MSP432 build process makes some assumptions on the availability and location of java during the build process.
 This can cause issues when building locally with Arduino and when running the [compile-arduino-sketches][20] GitHub action both locally using [nektos/act][63] and on GitHub's servers.

 Therefore, the following changes are needed to `platform.txt` in the MSP432 board package: